 Wednesday, May 19, 2021, from 10:00 am to 11:30 am Mountain Time

 Since the launch of ARMA’s Expanded Electronics Pilot Project in September 2020, the commitment from municipalities, Indigenous communities and processors has been strong despite the challenges wrought by COVID.

-Additionally, ARMA will spend some time discussing proposed changes to the electronics recycling program’s environmental fees as well as recent developments regarding the Household Hazardous Waste Program and the Paint Recycling Program.
+Additionally, ARMA spent some time discussing proposed changes to the electronics recycling program’s environmental fees as well as recent developments regarding the Household Hazardous Waste Program and the Paint Recycling Program.

-We want to hear from you as well; the floor will be open after our presentation and no question will go unanswered including “how can we win the ePilot competition!”
+We wanted to hear from you as well; the floor was open after our presentation and no question went unanswered including “how can we win the ePilot competition!”